rhyolight/numenta-web/packages/numenta.com/pages/resources/papers/continuous-online-sequence-learning-with-an-unsupervised-neural-network-model.md

 ---
 author: "Yuwei Cui, Subutai Ahmad & Jeff Hawkins"
-description: "Analysis of HTM sequence memory applied to various sequence learning and prediction problems.
+description: "This paper contains an analysis of HTM sequence memory applied to various sequence learning and prediction problems.
 Written with a machine learning perspective, the paper contains some comparisons to statistical and Deep Learning techniques."
 category: machine-learning, sequence-learning
 date: 2016/11/01
 hideImage: true